Chinmay4285/Stock_Comparer/Readme.md

 ---

-If you find Stock Analyzer useful, please give it a star on GitHub!
-For questions, issues, or suggestions, please open an issue on the GitHub repository.
+If you find Stock Comparer useful, please give it a star on GitHub!
+For questions, issues, or suggestions, please open an issue on the GitHub repository at https://github.com/Chinmay4285/Stock_Comparer.